-The only son of a possessive mother, Luboš Plný devoted himself from childhood to his two passions: drawing and anatomy.
-He loves dissecting animals.
-This taste will never leave him.
-Transferred to a psychiatric hospital during his military service, he began to study the medical and psychiatric literature very seriously.
-Fascinated by decomposing bodies, he graduates as a gravedigger but is mainly employed as a model at the Academy of Fine Arts in Prague.
-Hence the stamp with which he “signs” all his works: “Luboš Plný, academic model”.
-He also notes on his drawings the days and hours spent working there.
+Luboš Plný devoted himself from childhood to his two passions: drawing and anatomy.
+He was transferred to a psychiatric hospital during his military service and then began to earnestly study medical and psychiatric literature.
+Fascinated by decomposing bodies and dissection, he obtained a diploma as an undertaker, but was mainly employed as a model at the Academy of Fine Arts in Prague.
+Hence the stamp with which he “signs” all his works “Luboš Plný, academic model”.